-Experts claim that Polycystic Ovarian Syndrome, most commonly known as PCOS affects about 10 percent of Indian women, so you’re not alone.
+Experts claim that Polycystic Ovarian Syndrome, most commonly known as PCOS affects one in five Indian women, so you’re not alone.
 It is a hormonal disorder that causes ovaries that are enlarged with small cysts that form on the outer edges.
 Often, your doctor may ask you to get a couple of tests to inform their diagnosis.
 Ladies, in this post we take you through what PCOS is, common tests that may be needed and how to go about the treatment.

 There are different signs and symptoms that accompany PCOS; a symptom being something that is experienced by you, while a sign is something that is detected by your physician.
 Not every woman that has PCOS has every one of its symptoms, therefore, not every woman's experience is the same.